IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen-and-ansible.md

 In this tutorial, we will:

 * Upgrade Ruby on your machine if necessary
+* Install Bundler
-* Install Test-Kitchen
+* Install Test-Kitchen and Serverspec
-* Write a failing test using Serverspec
+* Write a test using Serverspec
 * Write the configuration to make the test pass

 ## Introduction

-With test-kitchen, you execute an Ansible playbook and the expected state of a system after it runs, and then test-kitchen will confirm if your expectations are met.
+With test-kitchen, you execute an Ansible playbook and the expected state of a system after it runs, and then Serverspec will confirm if your expectations are met.
 Test-kitchen is a Ruby-based tool so you will need Ruby installed.
 This is the first time I've used Ruby so to clarify some terminology: